 Applicants must meet the following eligibility:

 - Current postdoctoral fellow conducting global health and/or planetary health research at Stanford, and/or

 - Current clinical fellow at Stanford School of Medicine conducting global health research and/or with significant global health education or programmatic activities, and

 - Meaningful and sustained engagement in global and/or planetary health, and strong career trajectory in the field

-Contact Senior Program Manager Yosefa Gilon at firstname.lastname@example.org with questions about the program.
+Contact the coordinator for the program, Ola Alani, at firstname.lastname@example.org with questions about the program.

 Photo credits, left to right: UNICEF Ethiopia, 2013, Yogendra Singh, unsplash.com, Images of Empowerment, Paula Bronstein